 We should review our JS code and update these deprecated event calls.

-#3 Updated by Mike Cantelon 10 months ago
+#3 Updated by Mike Cantelon about 1 year ago

 keyCode event property is also deprecated: